-In many cases when you think of certain professions somehow a particular type of clothes comes to your mind.
-The same happens with any kind of uniforms most often.
+When you think of certain professions a particular type of clothing comes to mind.
 For example, when you think of police officers – the image that appears in your head is a person wearing a police uniform, right?
-The same is with soldiers, doctors and chefs as well.
+The same goes for soldiers, doctors and chefs as well.

-Usually, when you think of chefs, you think of them as wearing white jackets and white, tall hats.
-Although white is the most common colour of chefs’ uniforms, there are also other colours and patterns which can be found.
+Usually, when you think of chefs, you picture white jackets and white, tall hats.
+Although white is the most common colour of chefs’ uniforms, they are also available in different colours and styles.

 Alsco has different varieties of food and beverage garments.
-Plain white or coloured, patterned or not, with or without your company’s logo, it is up to you.
-You can choose your workwear according to your own needs and preferences.
+White or coloured, patterned or plain, with or without your company’s logo, it’s up to you.
+You can choose your workwear according to your specific needs and preferences.

 The History of Chefs’ Uniforms

-Working in any kind of kitchen is often a dirty work, especially in a professional one.
+Working in a kitchen is often dirty work, especially in a professional environment.
 So, have you ever wondered why chefs most often wear white uniforms?

-If we take a look at this historically, it must be noted that a traditional white chef’s uniform is a product of the 19th century.
-First chef’s jacket was white, wide-flapped and double layered.
-The original idea of the last detail was that a chef could reverse a jacket when the jacket became soiled.
+The traditional white chef’s uniform is a product of the 19th century.
+The first chef’s jacket was white, wide-flapped and double layered.
+The original idea of the last detail was that a chef could reverse their jacket when it became soiled.
 By reversing it, the chef could use it for twice as long.

 The Secret of White

 It is clear that wearing white in the kitchen can be very tricky and challenging.
-When working with food, there is always at least some splitting, pouring, spraying – to cut it short, it is difficult to finish the shift without stains on your uniform.
+When working with food, there is always at least some spitting, pouring, spraying and it’s difficult to finish the shift without stains on your uniform.

-However, there is a logical explanation.
-Although stains are the most visible when wearing white, a white material also can be bleached.
+Although stains are the most visible when wearing white, white material also can be bleached.
 That is something that cannot be done with jackets of any other colours because the bleach would ruin the colour.

-In addition, white is the colour which does not absorb the heat, so it offers adequate protection for chefs from the intense heat of cooking.
-It is always more pleasant to work when you don’t feel the additional heat just because of the colour of your uniform.
+In addition, white is the colour which does not absorb heat, so it offers adequate protection for chefs from the intense heat of cooking.

-One more reason for chefs’ uniforms being white is that it shows a chef’s commitment to cleanliness.
-Preparing the food for other people is a very delicate job.
-You have to find all the ways you can to convince your customers that the food you are cooking for them is prepared in the cleanest and safest possible way.
+Another reason for chefs’ uniforms being white is that it shows a chef’s commitment to cleanliness.
+Preparing food for other people is a very delicate job.
+You have to find ways to reassure your customers that the food you are cooking for them is prepared in the cleanest and safest way possible.

 The white hat, known as the Toque Blanche, is a piece of clothing that makes a chef recognisable.
-Fascinating history lies behind these hats since it is said that the hats were adopted from the headgear of the priests of the Orthodox Church.
+These hats have a fascinating history as it’s said that they were adopted from the headgear of the priests of the Orthodox Church.

-In the beginning, the hats were grey and only later were changed to white by Marie-Antoine Carême, together with the rest of the chef’s uniform.
-It was Carême’s idea to make differences in the height of the hats.
-Because of that, now the tallest hat is worn by the most experienced chef, while young cooks wear those that look like caps.
+In the beginning, the hats were grey and but were later changed to white by Marie-Antoine Carême, together with the rest of the chef’s uniform.
+It was Carême’s idea to change the height of the hats.
+The most experienced chef wears the taller hat, while apprentice chefs wear hats that look more like caps.

-The pants that are traditionally worn by chefs are those with black and white checkered patterns.
-This design helps a lot in hiding food stains.
-However, as the times change, you will see many different types, patterns and colours on the chefs’ pants nowadays.
+The traditional chefs pants were those with black and white checkered patterns.
+This design helps hide food stains.
+However, you will see many different patterns and colours on the chefs’ nowadays.

-The apron is a piece of clothing you cannot imagine a chef without.
-Chefs use aprons which are folded on top and tied at the front.
-They serve as additional protection and can be a perfect piece of clothing to put on your company’s logo or to play a bit with the design.
+Chefs use aprons that are folded and tied at the front.
+They serve as additional protection and can be the perfect piece of clothing to put on your company’s logo on.

-So, everything you see on a chef is there with a purpose!
+So, everything you see on a chef has its purpose!

-Alsco offers a variety of comfortable and hygienic food and beverage workwear that can help keep your staff looks clean, smart, and professional.
+Alsco offers a variety of comfortable and hygienic food and beverage workwear that can help keep your staff look clean, smart, and professional.

-If you are interested in high-quality uniforms, contact Alsco now.
-Apart from a myriad of uniforms, aprons and towels, they offer an excellent Managed Uniform Rental service, which can save you a huge amount of time.
+If you are interested in high-quality uniforms, contact us now.
+Apart from a myriad of uniforms, aprons and tea towels, we offer an excellent Managed Uniform Rental service, which can save you a huge amount of time.